 Art isn’t always photorealistic.

-In my art history class — we have a history portion and a hands-on art project — students are not required to replicate reality.
+When I taught art history at a homeschool co-op, I did not require students to replicate reality when they created.
 Before you assume I’m going all Cy Twombly on you, think about it.
 You don’t hear anyone arguing that a Monet isn’t art, even though his waterlilies are a far cry from a photographic representation.

 I often encounter children (and adults!) who believe if an artist is drawing an apple, the final drawing needs to be indistinguishable from a photo of an apple.
 While this is one style of art, it’s not the only way.

 Freedom to interpret, not copy, a scene is an especially important point to emphasize to budding artists who struggle with perfectionism, become easily discouraged, or are just still working on fine motor skills and hand-eye coordination:a finished art piece does not need to be a duplicate of the object the artist has attempted to represent.